uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/BUILD.md

 sam remote invoke --config-env <USECASE>-<ENVIRONMENT> FuncMetaSetupDB
 ```

 You can also use `FuncMetaSetupDB` to clear the DB.
+But to clear only
+the samples, use `FuncMetaClearSamples` which is helpful if there are
+users already set up since resetting all the whole DB would desync the
+DB and Cognito.

 Now initialise the user pool: